AI-and-Blockchain/F23_BakedBliss/README.md

 Device ->> IPFS: Sending recipe to our peer-to-peer IPFS ->> Device: Successful entry
 Device ->> User Wallet: Store tokens as reward
-Other User ->> Device: I'd like to buy User's recipe Device ->> Other User Wallet: Verify funds for this purchase Other User Wallet ->> Device: Verified funds, removed funds from account Device ->> User Wallet: Sending funds to the recipe owner's wallet IPFS ->> Device: Recipe copy sent after purchase Device ->> Other User: Returned recipe
+User ->> Device: I'd like to add a different approach to an existing recipe Device ->> IPFS: Gather information on requested existing recipe IPFS ->> Device: Retrieve recipe, check for correctness of recipe modification Device ->> User Wallet: Store tokens as reward upon success
 ```